laravel/docs/views.md

         </body>
     </html>

-Since this view is stored at `resources/views/greeting.php`, we may return it using the global `view` helper function like so:
+Since this view is stored at `resources/views/greeting.php`, we may return it using the global `view` helper like so:

     Route::get('/', function () {
         return view('greeting', ['name' => 'James']);